 This system works really well for us because we get to set aside a little bit of money over time without having to somehow come up with $400 to buy new tires in one month.
 Instead, we just pay for the tires from the auto account and we’re on our way.

 We used to give our kids “commission” based on Dave Ramsey’s Jr system (which is a really great system by the way), but we felt that our kids weren’t really responding to this system as we wanted them too.
 So for now, our kids don’t get paid for doing the things that they should be doing.
-We plan to revisit this next year to see if they’re ready to start earning commission.
+We plan to revisit this next year to see if they’re ready to start earning a commission.

 My husband’s business pays for his phone and fuel for his truck so we only pay for mine.
-I use Republic Wireless which is why my plan is so low. 🙂 And when it comes to clothing, we don’t buy clothing often so it’s not a regular part of our budget.
+I use Mint Mobile which is why my plan is so low. 🙂 And when it comes to clothing, we don’t buy clothing often so it’s not a regular part of our budget.
 I just adjust the budget to add in a line item for clothes when someone needs them.

 My retirement contributions are paid for by my business so those contributions aren’t included in our budget since they are paid by my business.